-The race was started in 1991 and has always donated all net proceeds to the Friends of the Mt.
-Holyoke Range, a nonprofit organization that helps the State of Massachusetts to purchase and preserve land surrounding the Mt.
-Holyoke Range State Park.
-In addition, the Friends also has numerous programs that promote the Range.
-Since the start of the 7 Sisters Trail Race, more than $100,000 has been donated to the Friends.
+Seven Sisters Trail Race was first run in 1991.
+It has always donated all net proceeds to the Friends of the Mt.
+Holyoke Range, a nonprofit organization that helps the Massachusetts Department of Conservation & Recreation (DCR) purchase, preserve, and steward land in the Mt.
+Holyoke Range.
+In addition, the Friends also has numerous programs that promote the Range, like their Summit House Concert Series.
+Since Seven Sisters’ first edition, the race has donated more than $100,000 to the Friends.

-The race follows the New England National Scenic Trail (NET) in a westerly direction from Route 116 at the Notch in South Amherst to Old Mountain Road in Hadley and then retraces the route back to Route 116.
+The race starts on a spur trail on Military Rd near the Notch Visitor Center in South Amherst.
+It quickly joins the NET due west, following the ridgeline to Old Mountain Road in Hadley, and then retraces the same route back to Route 116.
 The singletrack trail is marked with white, rectangular blazes.
-A copy of the map can be found here.
-The trail is marked as “M-M” on the map.
+A map of the course and surrounding trails can be found here.

 You are required to carry your own water.
 There are 2 staffed water stops for refilling your hydration system at roughly miles 2 and 4 on the way out, and the same stops are at miles 8 and 10 on the way back.
 The turnaround at mile 6 is staffed and offers water, fruit, gels, and other goodies.
 This a cup-less race.
 As trail runners, we seek to protect our natural resources.

-While outbound, runners must reach the Summit House in 2hrs; reach the turn-around in 2.5hrs; and reach the Summit House while inbound in 3hrs.
+While outbound, runners must reach the turn-around in 2.5hrs; and reach the Summit House while inbound in 3hrs.
 Anyone not making those cutoffs will be removed from the race.
 Data shows that the second half is slower for just about all runners–it is uphill coming back.

-Bagels, fruits, yogurt, cookies and beverages will be available.
+Pizza, fruits, cookies and beverages will be available.

-Only if spots are available.
-Starts at 7:00am and open until 8:15am on race day.
-The registration tent is near the start/finish area off Military Road in Amherst, MA.
+Starts at 7:00am and open until 8:00am on race day.
+The pickup tent is near the start/finish area off Military Road in Amherst, MA.